UNC Pembroke, Bob Caton Football Fieldhouse

-The University of North Carolina at Pembroke, originally founded in 1887 as a school to educate American Indians, has grown into a strong liberal arts institution made up of a distinctly diverse student body of over 6,000 students.
+The University of North Carolina at Pembroke, originally founded in 1887 as a school to educate Native Americans, has grown into a strong liberal arts institution made up of a diverse student body of over 6,000 students.
 After fielding a football team between 1946 and 1951, the Braves did not play football again until 2007.